Modeling idiopathic pulmonary fibrosis (IPF) using human pluripotent stem cell-derived organoids

 Supervisor: Dr Mirian Romitti

-This PhD position is supervised by Mírian Romitti, a new young PI at IRIBHM and it is based in the IRIBHM-Jacques Dumont Institute (Faculté de Medicine) at the Université Libre de Bruxelles (ULB).
+This PhD position is supervised by Mírian Romitti and it is based in the IRIBHM-Jacques Dumont Institute (Faculté de Medicine) at the Université Libre de Bruxelles (ULB).
 The hosting institute/university is international, inclusive, and well-known for its significant contributions to basic and translational fields.
 The proposed topic is part of a larger project based on using stem cell-derived organoids to study human lung development and to model pulmonary diseases.
 The student will be part of a young and energetic team and work in close collaboration with other master’s and PhD students, as well as with a group of collaborators holding great expertise in bioengineering, bioinformatics, immunology, toxicology, and medical doctors.

 About the project

-Studying mechanistic aspects of human diseases has been challenging due to the species-specificities and the difficulties in accessing human samples.
+Studying mechanistic aspects of human diseases has been challenging due to the species-specificities, especially in the context of IPF disease modeling.
 However, organoid technology emerged as a great tool filling the gap in human research.
 Our lab recently generated a novel human lung organoids model derived from human stem cells (hESCs) that derives the full organ.
 This new system allows live tracking of the lung developmental stages and generates both the epithelial (airways and alveoli) and the stromal compartment of the organ.

-Major goal: Dissect how ambient pollutants (BCs) can affect lung development (“fetal” stages) and function (“adult”) by evaluating their deposition among the lung cells and how it can affect the cell state at transcriptional, morphological, and functional levels, using human lung organoids as a research model.
+Major goal: Dissect how Insulin can affect the regeneration of the lung airway and alveolar cells upon fibrosis induction (Bleomycin or IL-11-induced injury) evaluating the cell states at transcriptional, morphological, and functional levels, using human lung organoids as a research model.

 Main techniques to be used (experience not mandatory)